 Do I Need a Bone Graft?

 Not every patient who wants to have dental implants will require a bone graft.
-One of the diagnostic steps Dr. Luminita Markham takes when she evaluates a patient for dental implants is to examine the amount of bone present and determine, in coordination with Dr. Jackson, if a bone graft is necessary.
+One of the diagnostic steps Dr. Luminita Markham takes when she evaluates a patient for dental implants is to examine the amount of bone present and determine if a bone graft is necessary.
 If a bone graft is needed, a common approach is to plan ahead and have a bone graft placed at the time of extraction and/or at the time of implant placement.

 For example, if you have a tooth that cannot be saved, it often makes sense to place a bone graft at the time of extraction so that the area heals with the bone graft already in place.
 Bone grafts can be done at a later date, but it’s usually easier for the patient if the bone graft is done at the time of extraction because the patient (a) does not have to come in for a second procedure, and (b) because having the graft done earlier speeds up the implant process.